-ARC provided by NetGalley in exchange for a honest review*
+ARC provided by the publisher via NetGalley in exchange for an honest review

 Book Info: 512 pages Published August 7th 2018 by Berkley Books

 Genres: Urban Fantasy